 • Diphtheria, tetanus, and pertussis • Polio • Measles, mumps, and rubella • Hepatitis B • Varicella (chicken pox)

 Each school in Nebraska is required to keep the immunization history of the students enrolled on file.
-In addition, schools are required to report information on student's immunization status annually to the Nebraska Immunization Program.
+In addition, schools are required to report information on student's immunization status annually by November 15th to the Nebraska Immunization Program.

 For complete information, please refer to Title 173 of the Nebraska Administrative Code, Chapter 3: Rules and Regulations Relating to School Health, Communicable Disease Control, and Physical Examination and Immunization Standards.
 View Title 173.